ThinkLoveShare/sources/content/hacking/a_helping_hand.en.md

 - Prepare handy static tools hosted on Helper's server so Helpee can download and run them.
 - Get Helpee to establish a connection to Helper's server and redirect a remote port (from server) on their local machine (loopback).
 - Get Helpee to setup a listener offering an interactive pty (password protected please!) on their loopback address.
-This technique is known as a bind shell, aka a shell binded to a local socket.
+This technique is known as a bind shell, aka a shell bound to a local socket.
 - Helper will then connect to their server and be redirected to Helpee's machine (and thus pty) Share a common shell with tmux so Helpee can watch Helper fix stuff and learn at the same time :)